xuankimtran/docs-1/pages/katalon-studio/docs/shopping-cart-prj.md

           ```
           </details>

-  - The test case: **Order and check out a single product using coupon** adds a single product to the shopping cart, applies a 50% off coupon, then checks out.
+  - The test case **Order and check out a single product using coupon** adds a single product to the shopping cart, applies a 50% off coupon, then checks out.
 The flow in this test case is as follows:

     1. We use the `loginIntoApplicationWithGlobalVariable` custom keyword to: